 A Peru backpacking trip has so much to offer, and the country sure knows how to deliver.
 It’s a fantastic place to travel to if you happen to love hiking, ancient history and/or llamas, and here are absolutely awe-inspiring landscapes at every turn.
 Prepare to be amazed!

-Peru is a country that has so much to offer, and it knows how to deliver.
-There is so much to see and do when Peru backpacking that we recommend taking it as slow as possible; we had 4 weeks in the country and still didn’t have time to visit some of the places we’d originally planned to, such as Huaraz.
+There is such a plethora of things to see and do when Peru backpacking that we recommend taking it as slow as possible; we had 4 weeks in the country and still didn’t have time to visit some of the places we’d originally planned to, such as Huaraz.

 Peru is land of the tourist trap – and not necessarily even in a bad way.
 It’s home to so many must-sees, including Machu Picchu and Rainbow Mountain, that you just can’t miss out on.
 For this reason, Peru has been the country in which we’ve spunked the most cash on organised tours, even if we’ve always gone for the cheapest option we could find.

 Always choose a full cama for night buses (180 degrees is a bonus), and where possible use either Civa’s Excluciva range or Reyna in the south.
 Both have excellent comfort (sometimes even massagers built into the seats!) and great on-board service with full meals.
-A reason in itself to travel to Peru!
+A reason in itself to embark on some Peru backpacking!